target/strelka/docs/README.md

 Strelka is a real-time, container-based file scanning system used for threat hunting, threat detection, and incident response.
 Originally based on the design established by Lockheed Martin's [Laika BOSS](https://github.com/lmco/laikaboss) and similar projects (see: [related projects](#related-projects)), Strelka's purpose is to perform file extraction and metadata collection at enterprise scale.

 Strelka differs from its sibling projects in a few significant ways:
-* Core codebase is Go and Python3.6+
+* Core codebase is Go and Python 3.9+
 * Server components run in containers for ease and flexibility of deployment
 * OS-native client applications for Windows, Mac, and Linux
 * Built using [libraries and formats](#architecture) that allow cross-platform, cross-language support